martybillingsley/tinkRworks/fractalTornLine/README.md

 {% next  %}
 ## Put a whole square together
-Draw three Koch line segments, turning the turtle after each one, so that they join up to make a square.<br>
+Draw four torn line segments, turning the turtle after each one, so that they join up to make a square.<br>
 ![Torn Square](https://raw.githubusercontent.com/martybillingsley/images/master/tornLineFull2.png)